 2. Zone 3b

-Shown in a slightly lighter shade of purple color on our map, Zone 3b experiences average annual minimum temperatures between -35°F to -30°F (-37.2°C to -34.4°C).
+Shown in a slightly lighter shade of purple on our map, Zone 3b experiences average annual minimum temperatures between -35°F to -30°F (-37.2°C to -34.4°C).
 This zone is more prevalent in the northeastern corner of Montana, extending southward along the eastern border.
-Some cities in this zone are Chinook, Havre, Plentywood, and Scobey.
+Cities in this zone include Chinook, Havre, Plentywood, and Scobey.

 3. Zone 4a

-Zone 4a, shown in dark blue color shade on the map above, covers a large area of northern and eastern Montana.
-With average annual minimum temperatures from -30°F to -25°F (-34.4°C to -31.7°C), this zone covers a large area of the state.
-Some notable cities in this zone include Glasgow, Glendive, Sidney, and Wolf Point.
+Zone 4a, shown in dark blue on the map above, covers a large area of northern and eastern Montana.
+This zone experiences average annual minimum temperatures from -30°F to -25°F (-34.4°C to -31.7°C).
+Cities in this zone include Glasgow, Glendive, Sidney, and Wolf Point.

 4. Zone 4b

-Represented by teal color on our map, Zone 4b covers most of central and eastern Montana.
+Represented by teal on our map, Zone 4b covers most of central and eastern Montana.
 This zone experiences average annual minimum temperatures between -25°F to -20°F (-31.7°C to -28.9°C).
-Some of cities in this zone include Great Falls, Helena, Lewistown, and Miles City.
+Cities in this zone include Great Falls, Helena, Lewistown, and Miles City.

 5. Zone 5a

-Zone 5a, shown in dark green color on the map above, covers significant areas of western and south-central Montana.
-With average annual minimum temperatures ranging from -20°F to -15°F (-28.9°C to -26.1°C), this zone have many of Montana’s more populous areas like Billings, Bozeman, Butte, and Missoula.
+Zone 5a, shown in dark green on the map above, covers significant areas of western and south-central Montana.
+With average annual minimum temperatures ranging from -20°F to -15°F (-28.9°C to -26.1°C), this zone has many of Montana’s more populous areas like Billings, Bozeman, Butte, and Missoula.

 6. Zone 5b

-The green color areas on our map above, Zone 5b is primarily found in the western valleys and lower elevations of Montana.
+Zone 5b, the green areas on our map above, is primarily found in the western valleys and lower elevations of Montana.
 This zone experiences average annual minimum temperatures between -15°F to -10°F (-26.1°C to -23.3°C).
 Some cities in this zone are Hamilton, Kalispell, and parts of Missoula.

 7. Zone 6a